benchristel/sindarin/the-elvish-language.md

 </tr>
 </table>

-Sindarin doesn't have English's huge variety of sounds.
-In Sindarin, the five main vowels [.s A], [.s E], [.s I], [.s O], and [.s U] are always pronounced the same way.

-### The Big Five

-Pronounce Sindarin [.s A], [.s E], [.s I], [.s O], [.s U] as "ah", "eh", "ee", "oh", "oo".
+Sindarin vowels are much simpler: the letters A, E, I, O, and U correspond one-to-one with the vowel sounds "ah", "eh", "ee", "oh", "oo".
 Tolkien was aiming for familiarity here: Spanish, Italian, and many other languages have similar vowel systems.

 Even English sometimes uses the five vowels with their Sindarin pronunciations: